The year 2019 is coming to a close. However, it’s time to prepare for Google Search in 2020.

 The shocker is that things won’t get easier with SEO in 2020.
 Nonetheless, you can get smarter.
 You have to start preparing now, SEO is fast-paced, and you have to be ready to be on the bullet train.

-Google Search in 2020 will come with significant changes, especially with voice search.
+Google Search in 2020 will come with significant changes, especially with local search, and voice search.

 1. Voice Search Will Reign, the Era of Voicesearchaggedon.